okta/okta-sdk-dotnet/docs/CustomizationApi.md

 # **GetEmailDefaultPreview**
 > EmailPreview GetEmailDefaultPreview (string brandId, string templateName, string language = null)

-Preview the Email Template Default Content
+Retrieve a Preview of the Email Template Default Content

-Generates a preview of an email template's default content.
+Retrieves a preview of an email template's default content.
 All variable references (e.g., `${user.profile.firstName}`) are populated using the current user's context.

 ### Example
 ```csharp